River ecosystem: Trophic cascade

 Another example of food web interactions are trophic cascades.
 Understanding trophic cascades has allowed ecologists to better understand the structure and dynamics of food webs within an ecosystem.
 The phenomenon of trophic cascades allows keystone predators to structure entire food web in terms of how they interact with their prey.
 Trophic cascades can cause drastic changes in the energy flow within a food web.
 For example, when a top or keystone predator consumes organisms below them in the food web, the density and behavior of the prey will change.
 This, in turn, affects the abundance of organisms consumed further down the chain, resulting in a cascade down the trophic levels.
 However, empirical evidence shows trophic cascades are much more prevalent in terrestrial food webs than aquatic food webs.

 Food chain

 A food chain is a linear system of links that is part of a food web, and represents the order in which organisms are consumed from one trophic level to the next.
 Each link in a food chain is associated with a trophic level in the ecosystem.
 The numbered steps it takes for the initial source of energy starting from the bottom to reach the top of the food web is called the food chain length.
 While food chain lengths can fluctuate, aquatic ecosystems start with primary producers that are consumed by primary consumers which are consumed by secondary consumers, and those in turn can be consumed by tertiary consumers so on and so forth until the top of the food chain has been reached.
+When the top has been reached, or even before then, there are decomposers that utilize dead organic material, and are releasing nutrients into the environment, or are then again eaten by other organisms.